ellipsis-ai/checklist-builder/actions/create/response.md

-OK, you can edit your new checklist is at
+OK, you can edit your new checklist at

-{successResult}
+{successResult.editUrl}

-Or run it by typing `…run checklist`
+Or run it by typing `…{successResult.trigger}`